There are a number of amenities available in and around the village.

 The Village Hall is a Selwyn District Council property, but is managed on behalf of the council by the CHCA.

-Facilities at the hall include a fully equipped kitchen (with cutlery/crockery/glasses to cater for approx 35), large 6-burner BBQ (please provide your own gas bottle), log burner and audio visual equipment (including DVD player, Sky dish/receiver, etc).
-The hall is available for use by groups of up to 50 people.
+Facilities at the hall include a fully equipped kitchen (with cutlery/crockery/glasses to cater for approx 50), large 6-burner BBQ (please provide your own gas bottle), croquet set, badminton/volleyball net, table-tennis table, log burner and audio visual equipment (including DVD player, Sky dish/receiver, etc).
+The hall is available for use by groups of up to a maximum of 50 people currently.

 Public vs private bookings